FIND YOUR IDEAL VOLUNTEER STATION

 Check-out volunteers are responsible for the following:

 - Arrive promptly at a pre-determined time (sometime between 7 – 7:30 pm).

 - Attention to detail in this task is a key to keeping our children safe.
-No child shall be allowed to leave with an adult who is not on our list.
+No child shall be allowed to leave with an adult who does not have a tag or a picture of a tag matching the childs code.

 - By 8 pm, your job is complete.
 All children should have been picked up by this time.

 If you are unsure if you are preapproved, please contact the church office for verification before proceeding.

-If you have never volunteered with any EFCC Children’s Ministry activity OR you have volunteered but haven’t completed a background check, you will need to complete the Children’s Ministry Volunteer Application located below before selecting the station where you would like to serve.
-You can fill it out online or you can download the PDF version, print it out and bring the completed application to the church office.
+If you have never volunteered with any EFCC Children’s Ministry activity OR you have volunteered but haven’t completed a background check, you will need to complete the Children’s Ministry Volunteer Application located below.

 If you are signing up to be an AWANA Club volunteer, first click and read our Statement of Faith, Standards for Leadership and Applicant’s Statement below.
 You will be asked to acknowledge that you have read these documents as part of the online application process.